 Session View can only display data that was collected by Elastic Defend when Include session data was enabled.
 When this setting is enabled, Elastic Defend includes additional process context data in captured process, file, and network events.
 For more information about the additional fields collected when this setting is enabled, refer to the Linux event model RFC.

 Session View is accessible from the Hosts, Alerts, and Timelines pages, as well as the Kubernetes dashboard.
 Events and sessions that you can investigate in Session View have a rectangular Open Session View button in the Actions column.
 For example:

 On the Alerts page, scroll down to view the Alerts table.
 Look for alerts that have the Open Session View button in the Actions column:

-On the Hosts page (Explore → Hosts), select the Sessions or the Events tab.
-From either of these tabs, click the Open Session View icon for an event or session.
-Labeled below are 1) the Sessions tab, and 2) the Open Session View icon:
+- On the Hosts page (Explore → Hosts), select the Sessions or the Events tab.
+From either of these tabs, click the Open Session View button for an event or session.

 Session View UIedit